Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 192.168.55.205 node4.ansi.example.com    managed5
 ```

-> As root generating ssh key and copy it to the managed hosts:
+> This step is not part of your RHCE exam, I just want to show you how you would actually copy your public key to managed nodes.
+As root generating ssh key and copy it to the managed hosts:

 ```
 [root@control ~]# ssh-keygen